Tom-A-Watson/Sudoku/README.md

 # Sudoku
-This is a simple but powerful Sudoku-solver that uses recursion and backtracking to solve a board.
+A simple but powerful Java Sudoku-solver that uses recursion and backtracking to solve a board.